 - the results are correlated with the reference methods

-- the test featires high reliability and repeatability
+- the test features high reliability and repeatability

 The analysis with CDR BeerLab® facilitates very much carrying out the quality control related to alcohol content in the beer produced.

-The systems to test Alcohol in beer and wort
+The systems to test Alcohol by Volume (ABV) in beer